solana-labs/solana/docs/src/developing/on-chain-programs/deploying.md

 You might be concerned about this feature allowing malicious actors to close a program in a way that negatively impacts end users.
 While this is a valid concern in general, closing program data accounts doesn't make this any more exploitable than was already possible.

 Even without the ability to close a program data account, any upgradeable program could be upgraded to a no-op implementation and then have its upgrade authority cleared to make it immutable forever.
-This new feature for closing program data accounts merely adds the ability to reclaim the rent deposit, disabling a program was already technically possible.
+This new feature for closing program data accounts merely adds the ability to reclaim the rent-exempt minimum deposit, disabling a program was already technically possible.